seanpe11/seanpe-homelab/README.md

 ## Hardware
 - HP Probook as control pane
-- Raspberry Pi 4 as worker node
+- Raspberry Pi 4 as worker node (to add)
-- Intel NUC as worker node
+- Intel NUC as worker node (to add)
-- MacBook Pro as worker node
+- MacBook Pro as worker node (might add)
 - Personal laptop as worker node (tainted/tolerated for gpu tasks like llms, high-compute, etc)

 ## Infrastructure